Critical Considerations for Tin Whisker Mitigation

 Robotic QFP component lead tinning.

 Robotic hot solder dip tinning services are available that can change the metallic finish of through-hole or SMT component leads or pads.
-These services most commonly change leads or pads from a lead-free solder finish to a tin-lead solder finish for tin whisker elimination.
+These services commonly change leads or pads from a lead-free solder finish to a tin-lead solder finish for tin whisker elimination.
 When using these robotic hot solder dip tinning services, it is recommended to also use a batch wash system for post-process cleaning as well as the following procedures:

 Component moisture sensitivity level (MSL) dry bake per J-STD-033